stirwg/certificates/draft-ietf-stir-certificates.md

 # JWT Claim Constraints Syntax

-The subjects of certificates containing the JWT Claim Constraints certificate extension are specifies values for PASSporT claims that are permitted.
-The syntax of these claims is given in PASSporT;
-specifying new claims follows the procedures in
-{{I-D.ietf-stir-passport}} (Section 8.3).
+Certificate subjects are limited to specific values for PASSporT claims with the JWT Claim Constraints certificate extension.
+The syntax of these claims is given in PASSporT; specifying new claims follows the procedures in {{I-D.ietf-stir-passport}} (Section 8.3).
 When a verifier is validating PASSporT claims, the JWT claim MUST contain permitted values.
 The non-critical JWT Claim Constraints certificate extension is included in the extension field of end entity certificates
 {{RFC5280}}.
 The extension is defined with ASN.1 {{X.680}}{{X.681}}